inovex/elements/doc/framework-integration/angular-instructions.md

 ## 1) Install `@inovex.de/elements-angular`

-We provide an integration layer package for Angular so that you can integrate the elements as an Angular library into your Angular project.
+We provide an integration layer package for Angular so you can integrate the elements as an Angular library into your Angular project.

 Add the package `@inovex.de/elements-angular` to your project using `yarn` or `npm`: